January 15, 2014

 The HSUS supports felony charges for spectators of dogfights.
 Spectators provide much of the profit associated with dogfighting, and with it, the motivation to continue the cruel practice.

 Because dogfights aren’t widely publicized, spectators do not merely happen upon a fight; they seek it out.
 They are willing participants who support a criminal activity through their paid admission and attendance.
 Thankfully, many states have realized that felony charges for spectators can help crack down on dogfighting, but more legislation is still needed.

 What can I do to help stop dogfighting?

+Learn how to spot the signs of dogfighting.
+If you suspect dogfighting activity, alert your local law enforcement agency and urge officials to contact The HSUS for practical tools, advice and assistance.
+If you live in one of the states where being a spectator at a dogfight is still a misdemeanor, please write to your state legislators and urge them to make it a felony.
 Post our dogfighting reward posters [PDF] in your community.
 For free posters, send us an email (include your name, address and the number of posters you'd like).
-Learn about our Pets for Life program and how to get involved in your community.
+Learn about the life-changing services offered by our Pets for Life program and find out more about how to get involved in your community.